MIG Equipment Facts. Part

 PROVIDES WELD BENEFITS AND WHICH EQUIPMENT DOES NOT.

 For those managers, engineers and technicians that would rather optimize MIG and

 flux cored weld quality and productivity from low cost MIG equipment, all you

 need is the information in Ed's weld books and process control CD training resources.

-contrast to Inverters, multi-process MIG machines and pulsed MIG equipment,
+contrast to Inverters, Multi-process MIG machines and Pulsed

 position,"gas shielded flux cored welds".